B.A., Williams College (2001)

 Professor Morrison joined the Department in 2009.
 He is currently working on two projects.
-The first is about the way that we visually represent colors and locations.
+The first is about the way we visually represent colors, locations, and durations.
 It draws heavily on empirical psychology, particularly psychophysics and cognitive psychology.
-The second is about the first two parts of Spinoza's metaphysics.
+The second project is about the foundations of Spinoza's metaphysics.
 He hopes to improve our understanding of his three basic, undefined relations: causation, conception, and inherence.
 He also hopes to improve our understanding of the role of God's attributes (e.g., extension) in Spinoza's arguments.

 Philosophy of Mind; Early Modern Philosophy (esp.
 Spinoza)

 "Colour in a Physical World: A Problem due to Visual Noise" forthcoming in Mind.

 "The Relation between Conception and Causation in Spinoza's Metaphysics" forthcoming in Philosophers' Imprint.